mcblooder/GitCracken/README.md

 Clone/Download repository on your pc and extract.

 ## macOS
-- run `Installer.app` by double clicking it
+- open `Installer.scpt` by double clicking it and hit "Play" button

 ## Linux / macOS
 - open Terminal